signalfx/integrations/win-statsd.net/README.md

 ### DESCRIPTION

 statsd.net is a high-performance stats collection service based on etsy's statsd service and written in c#.net.
-[SignalFx's release of statsd.net](https://github.com/signalfx/statsd.net/) adds support for dimensions, and includes a plugin to send metrics to SignalFx.
+SignalFx's release of statsd.net (included with this plugin package) adds support for dimensions, and includes a plugin to send metrics to SignalFx.

 ### REQUIREMENTS AND DEPENDENCIES